Phansidewa Assembly constituency

-Phansidewa Assembly constituency is an assembly constituency in Darjeeling district in the Indian state of West Bengal.
+Phansidewa (ST) Assembly constituency is an assembly constituency in Darjeeling district in the Indian state of West Bengal.
 It is reserved for members of the Scheduled Tribes.

 Overview

 As per orders of the Delimitation Commission, No. 27 Phansidewa Assembly constituency (ST) covers Phansidewa and Kharibari community development blocks.

-Phansidewa Assembly constituency is part of No. 4 Darjeeling (Lok Sabha constituency).
+Phansidewa Assembly constituency is part of No. 4 Darjeeling Lok Sabha constituency.